-- The statements of fact contained in this report are true and correct - The report analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and is my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have no bias with respect to the property that is the subject of this report or to the parties involved. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - The area(s) physically inspected for purposes of this revaluation are outlined in the body of this report. - Services that I provided within the prior three years include physical inspection, revaluation, appeal response preparation, attendance and participation in hearings, data collection, sales verification, and identifying new construction and recording the corresponding data.
+- The statements of fact contained in this report are true and correct - The report analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have no bias with respect to the property that is the subject of this report or to the parties involved. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - The area(s) physically inspected for purposes of this revaluation are outlined in the body of this report. - No one provided provided significant real property appraisal assistance to the person signing this certification.
+Any services regarding the subject area performed by the appraiser within the prior year, as an appraiser or in any other capacity is listed adjacent to their name. - To the best of my knowledge the following services were performed by me within the subject area in the last three years: - Ruth Peterson - Annual Model Development and Report Preparation - Data Collection - Sales Verification - Appeals Response Preparation / Review - Appeal Hearing Attendance - Physical Inspection Model Development and Report Preparation - Land and Total Valuation - New Construction Evaluation